Goidz/acid-annies-gig-guide/README.md

 ![Resulting message_1](docs_readme_imgs/result_one.png)
 ![Resulting message_2](docs_readme_imgs/result_two.png)

 ### Saving data to Google Sheets:

-The final step in the process is for the data collected to be saved in a spreadsheet on a Google Sheets API.
+The final step in the process is for the user input to be saved in a spreadsheet on a Google Sheets API.
-A function appends all the input data in rows under headings.
+A function appends all the input data to the spreadsheet, where the information is sorted by column and each line corresponds to an event.
+In this way, the input data can be pulled up in a hypothetical app where users can search for events by applying filters such as date, ganre, or location.